younus1082/Search-Engine-Project/README.md

 - **requests** — data collection from the Wikipedia API
 - **gunicorn** — production server used in deployment

-> NumPy and Pandas are permitted by the assignment but were not needed, so they
-> are not dependencies.

 ## Project structure

 ```